 - Main Line Heath system ( Lankenau Medical Center, Paoli Hospital)

-Duties while on service will include rounding, writing progress notes, helping with day to day floor responsibilities, and of course, OR case coverage.
+Duties while on service will include rounding, helping with day to day floor responsibilities, and of course, OR case coverage.
 You will also have the opportunity to spend time in the office, predominately with the program chairman, Dr. John McPhilemy, but also with some of our core faculty.
-It is strongly encouraged that you attend our education on Thursdays from 2p-7p (Evans Hall Room 334A).
-You may be expected to read basic XRs as well as discuss classifications and treatment options in commonly seen injuries.
+Students will attend our education on Thursdays from 2p-6p (Evans Hall Room 334A).
+You may be expected to read basic X-rays as well as discuss classifications and treatment options in commonly seen injuries.
 If involved in cases, you should be expected to know the basic musculoskeletal anatomy.
 Rounding and case coverage on the weekends with the junior residents is optional, but encouraged.

 Required documents to have when setting up an elective IN-PERSON AUDITION rotation:

 Additional information regarding audition rotation for the residency program and elective rotation:

 To set up your rotation please email Residency Program Coordinator, Angelica Lopez, at firstname.lastname@example.org.

 Please note any of these requirements are subject to change as we are trying to accommodate as best as possible during this time.